difli/twitter-sentimentr/README.md

 docker pull dieterfl/twitter-ui:latest
 docker pull dieterfl/twitter-reader:latest
 ```
-- review [env-file-docker](env-file-docker.TEMPLATE) and remove the '.TEMPLATE' extension - no need to change anything else right now
+- review [env-file-docker](env-file-docker.TEMPLATE) and remove the '.TEMPLATE' extension - ensure spring profile 'default' is configured
 - start your applications
 ```
 sh run-apps-in-docker.sh
 ```
-- once the applications are up and running try to connect your browser to twitter-ui vi http://localhost:8081
+- once the applications are up and running try to connect your browser to twitter-ui via browser: http://localhost:8081
 - create a connectors folder in the pulsar base folder
 ```
 mkdir connectors